Below are the 2018 presenters, 2019 presenters will be posted in fall 2018. Presenters are subject to change.

 Rachel Mae Smith loves do-able DIYS and strives to make life colorful and fun on her blog The Crafted Life and in her first book, Hello Color.
 Named by the Huffington Post as one of the top ten DIY Instagrammers to follow, her work has also been featured in Martha Stewart Living, Good Housekeeping, Better Homes and Gardens, Real Simple and more.
 When she’s not brushing glitter out of her hair, you can find her exploring and photographing her current home of Philadelphia, PA.

 Rosalie Gale makes Shower Art (waterproof art you can hang in your shower) & other curiosities under the name Ugly Baby.
 She owns two retail shops – Ugly Baby in the historic Pike Place Market and Monster: Art, Clothing & Gifts in Seattle’s Ballard neighborhood.
 Both stores sell the work of independent artists – Ugly Baby has a special focus on D.I.Y. craft kits & enamel pins (aside from the full Ugly Baby line) and Monster features the work of over 60 different Pacific Northwest artists.
 Rosalie is currently obsessed with German board games, pattern design, reverse applique and free-motion embroidery.

 Sarah Deragon is a self-taught professional portrait photographer residing in the Bay Area of California.
-After getting burned out at her day job, she picked up a camera in her 30’s and launched a business called, Portraits To The People, with her wife, Natalie.
+After getting burned out at her day job, she picked up a camera in her 30’s and launched a business called, Portraits To The People.
 Within two years, PTTP was dominating the portrait photography sector in San Francisco with the “not so corporate headshot” and she has photographed tech founders, CEOs, entrepreneurs, lawyers and especially loves working with creatives like Lisa Congdon and Tiffany Han.
 Her work can be been seen in Oprah Magazine, Bust, The Huffington Post and Refinery 29.

 Sharon Fain is the founder and director of Academy of Handmade (AoH), an organization which supports makers through mentorship and mastermind programs, along with its signature Jumpstart Your Handmade Business program which promotes critical and strategic thinking in the early stages of business.